 Well, this is surely a handy way to add Google Calendar events from Chrome.

 Here’s a cool Chrome trick that not may people know and it has to do with Chrome autofill.
 The autofill feature in Chrome is pretty great.
 It saves you from the hassle of entering your addresses and card details again and again.
 However, what if you have started using a different card or moved to a new place?
 Don’t worry, Chrome lets you manually update the Autofill data.

 Just head over to Chrome Settings and click on “Autofill” on side bar.
 Here you will find three options; Passwords, Payment Options, and Addresses.
 Click on the one you want to manually manage.

 Now, click on the “Add” button and add the info that you want to add.

 For example, when I click on the “Add” button in the addresses option, I get a form to enter the address that I want to use as a part of my autofill settings, as shown in the picture below.

-Chrome’s notifications feature is pretty great, however, it can get annoying too, especially if you allow many websites (the ones that spam) to send you notifications.
+Chrome’s notifications feature is great.
+However, it can get annoying too, especially if you allow many websites to send you notifications.
 Also, it’s important to note that these notifications arrive even when you’ve closed Chrome.
 Thankfully, you can block Chrome notifications.

-On a PC or Mac, go to Chrome Settings and click on “Show advanced settings“.
-Then, go to “Content Settings” in the Privacy section.
+On a PC or Mac, go to Chrome Settings -> Privacy and Security -> Site Settings.

 Here, click on the “Notifications” section.